MajorZiploc/remesh_prompt/README.md

 - python 3.8.5
 - pip 20.0.2

-## Setup the server - Uses Django 'python manage.py <command>' flow
+## Setup the server - Uses Django 'python manage.py <command>' flow - Refer to the Troubleshooting section at the bottom of this readme if you run into problems

 ### Go into the server folder.
 All server commands assume you are in that directory.